Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows that as of 2021 there are 72 active transport stops operating within Canley Vale - Canley Heights.
-These stops offer a mix of train and bus services.
-They are serviced by 29 individual routes, collectively providing 3,969 weekly passenger trips.
+Transport analysis indicates 72 active transport stops operating within Canley Vale - Canley Heights area.
+These comprise a mix of train and bus services.
+A total of 29 individual routes service these stops, collectively facilitating 3,969 weekly passenger trips.

-Transport accessibility is rated as good with residents typically located approximately 203 meters from the nearest transport stop.
-Service frequency averages 567 trips per day across all routes, equating to about 55 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located approximately 203 meters from the nearest transport stop.
+Service frequency averages 567 trips per day across all routes, equating to roughly 55 weekly trips per individual stop.

 Frequently Asked Questions - Transport